This 10-minute sugar-free BBQ sauce requires no cooking and contains just a few simple ingredients and no added sugar.

 - 2 tablespoons liquid sugar-free sweetener or the equivalent in stevia

-- Place the tomato paste, balsamic vinegar, salt, pepper, garlic powder, smoked paprika, and sweetener in a medium bowl.
+- Place the tomato paste, balsamic vinegar, salt, pepper, garlic powder, smoked paprika, and sweetener in a medium bowl or jar.

 - Use a hand whisk to whisk everything together until well-blended.

-- Use immediately in your favorite recipe, or refrigerate for up to five days.
+- Use immediately in your favorite recipe, or cover and refrigerate for up to a week.

 - This recipe makes about 1.5 cups of sauce.